 Here's some information to help you get ready for your appointment.

 What you can do

-- Write down any symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down symptoms, including any that may seem unrelated to the reason for your appointment.

-- Keep copies of records from hospitalizations and medical test results, including X-rays, blood test results and culture findings, and bring them with you to your appointment.
+- Bring copies of records from hospitalizations and medical test results, including X-rays, blood test results and culture findings.

-- Ask family members about the family medical history, including whether anyone was diagnosed with primary immunodeficiency, or if any babies or children died inexplicably.
+- Ask family members about the family medical history, including whether anyone was diagnosed with primary immunodeficiency, or if any babies or children died of unknown causes.

-- Make a list of all medications, vitamins or supplements you or your child is taking.
-If possible, write down all of the antibiotic prescriptions and the dosage you or your child has taken for the past several months.
+- Make a list of medications, vitamins and supplements you or your child takes.
+If possible, list all of the antibiotic prescriptions and the dosages you or your child has taken for the past several months.